 - Signatures.
 Signatures must not be excessively long.
 GIFs contained within signatures must not exceed 1.5MB and 270 pixels in height.
 Like avatars, signatures must contain no graphic violence or sexual/NSFW content, and must also be free from flashing lights and other discomfort-inducing GIFs.
 Quotes in signatures are subject to the approval of the quoted member.
 You must remove a quote of a member from your signature if they ask you to do so.
 Every rule applying to posts (especially Rules 10, 11, and 13) also applies to signatures.
 All content in a signature is subject to moderator approval.
 Failure to comply with these standards will result in moderator action.
 Signatures may be removed by any moderator if they violate these rules.

 Work-Safe Content.
 Some suggestive content is allowed, within limits, but it must be clearly marked before the image appears.
 Any content of this kind needs to go in NSFW Discussion, with no exceptions.
 If your topic contains any NSFW material, this should be clearly indicated in the title.
 We aren't trying to stop you from having fun, but people of all ages view this site, as well as people at work, so please keep your content appropriate and clearly marked.
-Pornographic content is never allowed anywhere on the site (including links to pornographic content), and the posting of such content will be treated as a very serious offense.
+Pornographic or egregiously NSFW content (exposed genitalia, bared buttocks, and/or female nipple/areola) is never allowed anywhere on the site (including links to said content), and the posting of such content will be treated as a very serious offense.
 All judgments on work-safe content will be at the discretion of the moderator.
 Your avatar and signature must be work safe (see Rules 5 and 6).

 If a moderator deems your username to be inappropriate, that moderator may permanently disable your account at his/her discretion.
 You are free to create a new account with a more appropriate name.

 Substance.
-Content is king for all posts and threads.
-Threads breaking the following rules and/or lacking content can and will be locked.
+Content is king for all posts and threads (for more rules on thread creation, see Rule 3).
 Some tips to keep you and your posts out of trouble: